 The survivors are accounted for, casualties and other losses recorded, and a reckoning of who 'won' the invasion will be determined.

 WARNING: Due to the intense nature of the event, this Camporee is primarily intended for 11 to 20 year old Scouts and Venturers.
 Webelos II Cubs are subject to restrictions

 A: White T-Shirts Required for Saturday Night - No Class A Uniforms

 Due to the nature of a Zombie Invasion, there will be some fake blood and other substances getting on the Scout's clothes on Saturday night.
 Each Scout should bring a 'disposable' white T-Shirt, that they won't mind getting stained with 'fake blood'.
-This can be picked up at a thrift shop for a couple of dollars, or on sale at Pennys for $5.99 or Target too.

 Q: How much do Tickets Cost?

 A: Early Bird fee discounts are as follows:

 $20.00 per person if paid by August 31st

 $25.00 per person if paid by October 15th